lchen8/cs342-lchen8-secret-sharing/README.md

 python secretsharing.py recover_key mysecret 3 4
 (recover the key using mysecret-3.shadow and mysecret-4.shadow)

-The algorithm goes as follows:
+# The Algorithm
+To create the shadows

 1. Decide on a key K and a threshold scheme (s, r).
 2. Choose prime p and pairwise co-prime m_1,...,m_r such that the product of the s smallest m’s is greater than p times the (s-1) largest m’s.
 3. Let M be the product of the s smallest m’s.